 2. Comment Spam

-If you run a wordpress blog, you’re probably used to seeing lots of comments like this in the spam section (assuming you’re using akismet to catch them!).
+If you run a WordPress blog, you’re probably seen comments like this in the spam section.

 Cool story bro.